The Province has set the 2023 Rent Increase Guideline at 2.5%.

-Landlords may increase the rent once every 12 months by the guideline amount only for a sitting tenant without seeking approval from the Landlord and Tenant Board.
+Under normal circumstances, landlords may increase the rent once every 12 months by the guideline amount only for a sitting tenant without seeking approval from the Landlord and Tenant Board.
 Landlords must provide 90 days written notice using the prescribed Landlord and Tenant Board Form N1.
+Following amendments to the Residential Tenancies Act, 2006 which became effective on April 20, 2017, rental units which were previously exempt from the guideline are now subject to it.

 The annual rent increase guideline is determined according to section 120 (2) of the Residential Tenancies Act, 2006 which averages the monthly Ontario Consumer Price Index over a twelve month period that ends at the end of May of the previous calendar year.